New Dates announced

 The York City Knights Disability Rugby League club is delighted to announce our weekly training session will return as of Wednesday 16th March 6-7pm at YSJ.
 All sessions are free of charge with training sessions take place at York St John Sports Park, Haxby Road, YO31 8TA.

 The York City Knights Disability Rugby League club offers an adaption of the traditional game developed to allow those with disabilities to enjoy the game of Rugby League.
 Our current squad has a wide range of ages, abilities and backgrounds and welcomes new players with either physical or learning difficulties.

-Super League (Europe) and the Rugby Football League (RFL) have partnered with the national social care charity Community Integrated Care (CIC) to form a ground-breaking inclusive sports programme for people with learning disabilities and autism.
+Super League (Europe) and the Rugby Football League (RFL) have partnered with the national social care charity Community Integrated Care, to form a ground-breaking inclusive sports programme for people with learning disabilities and autism.

-The programme aims to promote physical activity, the development of skills, confidence and positive experiences for people with disabilities, and promote social inclusion.
-Our aim is to provide additional support to people with a disability to get out and get active in a way that is flexible, fun and motivating.
+Our programme aims to promote physical activity, skill development, confidence, and social inclusion for people with disabilities.
+The Knights are proud to provide additional support to people with a disability to get out and be active in a way that is flexible, fun, and motivating.